ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IPhase.rst

 IPhase
 ======

-.. py:class:: IPhase
+.. py:class:: ansys.stk.core.stkobjects.aviator.IPhase

    object

    Interface used to access the phase options for a mission.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IPhase

 Overview
 --------